-Billy Mayerl and a burst water main
+Billy Mayerl and a burst water main!

 A lovely audience at St. John’s Church Harrow for my all-Billy Mayerl recital today made all it all worthwhile!
-My previous day was spent informing people of the burst water main (making the front entrance to the church inaccessible) and the day of the concert was long – hours spent driving up the M25 and after the concert going to Westminster to pay respects to the Queen!
+My previous day was spent telling people of the burst water main (making the front entrance to the church inaccessible) and the day of the concert was long – hours spent driving up the M25 and after the concert going to Westminster to pay respects to the Queen!

 At the Proms with the Philadephia Orchestra on the day HM Queen Elizabeth passed away.

 My wife and I were privileged to be in attendance of the Prom at the Royal Albert Hall with the Philadelphia Orchestra on the day it was announced that Queen Elizabeth II had passed away.
 Unfortunately the Philadelphia’s two concerts had to be cancelled.
 However, at the request of the BBC, conductor Yannick Nézet-Séguin and the orchestra gathered on stage.
 Following a minute’s silence they performed the National Anthem and ‘Nimrod’ from Elgar’s Enigma Variations.
 It was a moving tribute and a historic moment.
 How appropriate that this tribute fell to this great and iconic American orchestra.
 America helped preserve our way of life, a way of life our Queen represented from just after World War II.

 Thanks so much to Ryan Fleur, a pleasure meeting you, and the Philadelphia Orchestra.
 I hope we will see you all at the Proms again very soon.